valdoin/Devblog/content/posts/hashing.md

 description = "Storing passwords in plain text is a massive security risk.
 Learn why hashing is essential and how SHA-256 works."
 +++

 What happens when you sign up for a website?
-Where does your password go?
-And more importantly—can someone see it?
+Where does your password go ?
+And more importantly can someone see it ?
 Turns out, if a website is poorly designed, the answer is yes.
 And that’s a huge problem.
 That's where {{< theme_text_color >}}hashing{{< /theme_text_color >}}   comes in.